RaqeebDev/codeforces-solutions/README.md

 This repository is created to:

-- Serve as a go-to reference for clean, readable, and explained C++ solutions
+- Serve as a go-to reference for clean, readable C++ solutions
 - Act as a long-term project to track improvement and contribute to the open-source CP community